Vadim Moshkovich: Early life and family

 Vadim Moshkovich was born to a Jewish family in Moscow in 1967.
-He attended mathematical school #57 in Moscow, and graduated from the Moscow State Institute of Radio Engineering, Electronics and Automation in 1992.
+He attended mathematical school No.57 in Moscow, and graduated from the Moscow State Institute of Radio Engineering, Electronics and Automation in 1992.
 He is married and has three children.

 Business career

 Agriculture

 Moshkovich entered the agricultural business in 1995, beginning with sugar imports.
-From 1997-2003 he began acquiring sugar processing plants, and in 2004 he established Rusagro Group.
+From 1997 to 2003 he began acquiring sugar processing plants, and in 2004 he established Rusagro Group.
 The company grew to become one of the largest vertically integrated agricultural holdings in Russia, working in four business segments: In 2011, Rosagro Plc. (main holding company of the Rusagro Group) conducted an IPO on the London Stock Exchange, raising approximately $300 million.
 Moshkovich currently holds a 75% stake in the company.

 Real estate development

 Moshkovich controls Masshtab, one of the largest Russian development companies, focused on New Moscow (Novaya Moskva), an area which was absorbed by the City of Moscow in July 2012.
 The company has more than 2,580 hectares in New Moscow.
-Upon entering the real estate sector, Mashtab hired McKinsey & Company to study the world’s most successful cities.
+Upon entering the real estate sector, Mashtab hired McKinsey & Company to study the world's most successful cities.
 These studies resulted in a development plan which, in a break with typical post-Soviet practice, aims to create an urban space that provides not only new residential blocks, but also ample social and transport infrastructure, and to facilitate local job creation in line with global best practice.
 Moshkovich cited the City of Irvine, California as an example of a well planned new city built on former agricultural land that continues to attract residents and create local jobs.

 In 2013, Moshkovich donated 307 hectares of land to the City of Moscow to be used for the construction of an administrative and government center in New Moscow.